Program132/TextGameEngine/doc/Score.md

 Enables or disables the display of the predecessor score.

 `setTitle(n: str)`
-Sets a new title for the scores display.
+Sets a new title for the score display.

 `setPredecessorScore(n: str)`
 Sets a new predecessor string for the score display.